 Then, they can log your actions online, film you through your webcam, and then use this information for blackmail.
 They could also steal your credit card and online banking information.
 Or they might encrypt everything and demand you to pay ransom to regain access to your data and devices.

-And while this is just one fraudulent tactic among many, it's striking how much financial damage it can do to an individual.
+And while dating scams are just one fraudulent tactic among many, it's striking how much financial damage they can do.
 The average loss resulting from an online dating scam is more than ten times that of any other kind of fraud, coming in at around $2,500 for most victims last year.